Srzlays/Python-Proyect-APIs/README.md

 # Python-Proyect_APIs

-> This was a project developed for the Talentotech Region 2 Data Analysis Bootcamp Integrator Level.
 > The project determines the viability of Antioquia and its municipalities to develop agrivoltaic projects
 > according to a population metric taken from some counties in the United States of America that have
 > developed agrivoltaic projects.
 This project will continue to be updated to add other metrics.